practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/Admiran/README.md

 Also the provided [example programs](https://github.com/taolson/Admiran/tree/main/examples) show this phenomenon.

-In Admiran it's _even_ harder to get all types along its _function composition_ right, according to my observations.
+In Admiran it's _even_ harder to get all types along its _function composition_ right according to my observations.

 <br/>